jeffreylouden/ansible/README.md

 ### Gnome Extensions

-Automatically installing (some) gnome extensions can be accomplished via `dnf`, but these extensions need to be manually configured for now.
+Automatically installing (some) gnome extensions can be accomplished via `dnf`, but these extensions need to be manually configured.

-###
+### Brave

+There doesn't seem to be a way (at least I can find yet) to automatically configure brave via ansible or the cli, so this needs to be manually configured.

 ## Testing